 So it is with conversion rates.
-Conversion optimization is also a balancing act between exploration and exploration.
+Conversion optimization is also a balancing act between exploration and exploitation.
 It’s about balancing risk, which is a fundamental problem solved by statistics.
 As Ton Wesseling from Testing.Agency put it:

 Building Blocks: Mean, Variance, and Sampling

 There are three terms you should know before we dive into the nitty gritty of A/B testing statistics: